Project

 Actions #6

-Updated by Xsacha about 12 years ago
+Updated by Xsacha over 12 years ago

 There could be improvements for OpenCL with context sharing for OpenGL & DX.
 Again, this would be particularly relevant for mobile platforms.